guardian/service-catalogue/packages/dependency-graph-integrator/README.md

 #### DEV

-The lambda can be invoked locally by running `npm run start -w dependency-graph-integrator` from the root of the repo, or `npm run start` from the root of the snyk-integrator package.
+The lambda can be invoked locally by running `npm run start -w dependency-graph-integrator` from the root of the repo, or `npm run start` from the root of the dependency-graph-integrator package.
 The input can be configured by modifying [this file](./src/run-locally.ts)

 ### How does dependency submission work once the action is in use?